-Landlocked between Thailand and Vietnam, the long forgotten backwater of Laos is startlingly beautiful with mist-shrouded mountains, jagged limestone cliffs, brooding jungles, remote tribal villages and the mighty snaking Mekong River.
-Until 1988, Laos remained largely hidden from the world so tourism is still very much in its infancy, with centuries-old traditions still in tact, a slow pace of life and wonderfully welcoming people.
+Landlocked between Thailand and Vietnam, the long forgotten backwater of Laos is startlingly beautiful with rolling mountains, jagged limestone cliffs, brooding jungles, remote tribal villages and the mighty Mekong River.
+The pace of life is slow, centuries-old traditions are lovingly retained and the Lao people wonderfully welcoming.

-The sleepy capital Vientiane has tree-lined boulevards crowded with frangipani and tamarind, ancient ruins, gleaming stupas and graceful colonial buildings.
-When you've had your fill of the glittering temples, you'll discover numerous cafes and patisseries, a tasty legacy of French rule.
+In the sleepy capital, Vientiane, tree-lined boulevards are crowded with frangipani and tamarind, ancient ruins, gleaming stupas and graceful colonial buildings.
+When in need of a break, you’ll find numerous cafes and patisseries, a tasty legacy of French rule.

 - Traditional Buddhist culture